Marketing Cover Letter Example, Tips and Guide

 Taking the time to tailor your cover letter for each job application can make all the difference when it comes to standing out from the crowd.
 Marketing is a competitive industry and recruiters might receive hundreds of applications for every position.
 Marketing roles can also require very specific skill sets and qualifications.
 These include skills in art and graphic design, project management, web or software development, sales, operations and media planning.

 As such, it’s essential that both your CV and cover letter show how you fulfil the requirements of the role.
-You can only do this by producing a bespoke, tailored CV and cover letter for each job you apply for.
+You can only do this by producing a bespoke, tailored CV or resume and cover letter for each job you apply for.

 Key Components of a Profession-Specific Cover Letter